⏱ Target Time

 CPAT Pacing & Preparation FAQ

-CPAT (Candidate Physical Ability Test) is a standardized firefighter entry test with 8 consecutive events completed while wearing a 50 lb vest.
-The passing standard used by most departments is 10 minutes 20 seconds total.
-Some departments set their own cutoff — verify with your agency.
+The Candidate Physical Ability Test (CPAT) is a standardized firefighter entry test consisting of 8 consecutive physical events completed while wearing a 50 lb vest.
+The standard passing time used by most U.S. departments is 10 minutes and 20 seconds.
+Events include: Stair Climb, Hose Drag, Equipment Carry, Ladder Raise and Extension, Forcible Entry, Search/Crawl, Rescue Drag, and Ceiling Breach and Pull.

 No. Running between events is not allowed under standard CPAT rules.
 A fast, purposeful walk with controlled breathing is the correct approach.
-Running may result in disqualification.
+Running may result in immediate disqualification.
+Focus on smooth, efficient transitions rather than sprinting between stations.

 Parkur Mode is a built-in station-by-station stopwatch.
-Hit Start, then press Next the moment you finish each station.
-The tool logs your actual split and shows your delta vs the target plan for every event.
+Press Start, then press Next the moment you finish each station.
+The calculator logs your actual split time, shows the delta vs your target plan, and auto-beeps at your target time as a coach cue.
+Use Enter or Space to advance stations during a drill.

-The vest weighs 50 lb for all events.
-During the Stair Climb only, you add two 12.5 lb weights (total 75 lb) to the vest — these are removed immediately after.
+The CPAT vest weighs 50 lb for all events.
+During the Stair Climb only, two 12.5 lb supplemental weights are added to the vest (total 75 lb).
+These weights are removed immediately after the Stair Climb before you proceed to the Hose Drag.

-No. This is a free training and pacing aid.
-Always follow your department's CPAT rules, equipment specs, and guidelines.
-Do not rely on this tool for medical or legal advice.
+No. This is a free training and pacing aid, not an official IAFF or department tool.
+Always follow your department's CPAT rules, equipment specifications, and guidelines.
+This tool is for training planning purposes only.